Introduction -contractor limited company tax (UK)

 Two separate legal entities

 When you are a contractor running your own company, the individual (you) and your company are two separate legal entities.
 Indeed, this is how it is in the eyes of the law.
 What’s more, your company’s money is not directly yours.
 Therefore, you should not treat the company’s bank account as such.
 It is essential to keep track of your company’s finances as time goes by.
-Furthermore, when it comes to contractor taxation, it is important that while running your company you do not find yourself in a position where your company cannot pay its contractor taxes.
+Furthermore, when it comes to taxes for your business, it’s important that while running your company you do not find yourself in a position where your company cannot pay its UK contractor taxes.

 UK contractor taxation -filing dates